finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<InstrumentEventsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<InstrumentEventsApi>();
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The as at time to use. (optional) var limit = 100;  // int? | Optional.
 When paginating, limit the number of returned results to this many.
 If not specified, a default  of 100 is used. (optional)  (default to 100)